luxwarp/cv/README.md

 My name is Mikael Carlsson, I am 28 years old and I live in Alingsås, 50km north of Gothenburg, Sweden.

 In my whole life I have been interested in computers, tech and development.
 My greatest passion is web development.
-I can build websites, web applications and handle both front-end and back-end development.
+I can build websites, web applications and handle both frontend and backend development.

+Today I mainly work with HTML, CSS, JS for frontend and NodeJS for backend, but in the past I also worked with PHP even if it's not my primary choice today.

-On my spare time when I don’t sit behind the computer I love to walk and train my dog and spending time with my girlfriend.
+On my spare time when I don’t sit behind the computer I love to walk and train my dog and spending time with my fiancee.

 I am a positive person who is very stubborn and tries to solve problems that may arise.
 With the ability to quickly take in new information and knowledge, I quickly learn systems and tasks.
 I’m always willing to learn new things because the brain can not be full.